John Lancaster Spalding: Priesthood

-In 1872, Spalding travelled to New York to write a biography of his late uncle, Martin Spalding, and became assistant pastor of the Church of St. Michael Parish in Manhattan.
+In 1868, Bishop William George McCloskey tasked Spalding with founding the first African-American parish in the diocese.
+St. Augustine Parish in Louisville opened in 1870.In 1872, Spalding travelled to New York City to write a biography of Martin Spalding, now deceased.
+During this period, he served as an assistant pastor of the St. Michael Parish in Manhattan.

 Bishop of Peoria

-On November 11, 1876, Pope Pius IX appointed Spalding as bishop of the Diocese of Peoria, newly created out of the Diocese of Chicago.
-He was installed on May 23, 1877,by Cardinal John McCloskey, with Coadjutor Bishop Thomas Foley presiding.
+On November 11, 1876, Pope Pius IX appointed Spalding as bishop of the new Diocese of Peoria.
+He was consecrated at St. Patrick's Old Cathedral in Manhattan on May 23, 1877, by Cardinal John McCloskey, with Coadjutor Bishop Thomas Foley presiding.Spalding founded several Catholic schools in Peoria.

-Spalding was instrumental in the founding of the Catholic University of America in Washington, D.C., as well as several Catholic schools in Peoria.
 He also oversaw the construction of St. Mary's Cemetery in West Peoria, Illinois.